EvergineTeam/MixedRealityToolkit/Documentation/README_Slider.md

 Sliders are UI components that allow you to continuously change a value by moving a slider on a track.
 The Pinch Slider can be moved by directly grabbing the slider.

+## How to use sliders

+Create a new Entity and add the Component ScenePrefab.
+Select any of the available options in the dropdown list and reload the scene.